 |Selenium||37.5 mcg||29.4 mcg|

 Both fish contain a wide variety of similar nutrients.
 Cod contains more of some while haddock contains more of others.
-Therefore, is cod healthier than haddock?
+Therefore, let’s determine if one is healthier.

-Haddock is no slouch either and contains more B vitamins than cod including, B6, B12, B5, niacin and folate.
-Let’s take a look at how some of these nutrients benefit your health.
+Haddock is no slouch either and contains more vitamin B than including, B6, B12, B5, niacin and folate.

 Haddock and Cod Health Benefits